drophero/platform-integration/README.md

 ####How we will present this information?

 Keep it simple.
-The best way to do it it's by aggregating all product shippings by shipping mode, and then, in a single figure present it to the user.
+The best way to do it's by aggregating all product shippings by shipping mode, and then, in a single figure present it to the user.

 Example: